 If you created this file (and haven't signed away your copyright) then we'd encourage you to select the CC Attribution-NonCommercial-ShareAlike option.
 You'll retain the copyright to your file and can do as you please with it in the future.

 Through this choice you are also explicitly allowing others to reuse that file as long as they give you attribution, and don't use it for commercial purposes.

 If the file (or content within it) was created by others you'll need their permission.
 If it predates 1923 or was created by a U.S federal employee (as part of their job) it is likely in the public domain (and we can all do as we choose with it).
 The original author may also have explicitly stated how it may be reused (e.g. through a creative commons license).
 You can describe the licensing/reuse situation in the box above.

 Without permission you should not upload the file.
 There are several options in this case:

 The Stanford Copyright and Fair Use Center has more good information about copyright as it applies to academic settings.

-This section should include references and links to online resources that discuss the specific PPP or will support faculty and/or students using the PPP.
+This section should include references and links to online resources that discuss the specific Platform Resource or will support faculty and/or students using it.

 Web resources should include both the url and a brief description of the site (and why it is relevant).
 Print resource should include basic citation information as well as a brief description of the resource.

-Choose the relevant terms that help describe this PPP language/library/interface.
-Filling out this section will help other educators in knowing more about this PPP language/library/interface and determining if it will be a good fit for their available resources (the characteristics will be located underneath the description).
+Choose the relevant terms that help describe this Platform Resource.
+Filling out this section will help other educators in knowing more about this resource and determining if it will be a good fit for their available resources (the characteristics will be located underneath the description).
 You may choose more than one term for each characteristic category if needed.